fbercken/dataiku-5.1.5-plugin/README.md

 // with project.
 So, I have to create a macro for using this capability (other possibility is to use a webapps)

 ![ScreenSho](./img/dataikuBlueData.png)

+To install the Plugin into Dataiku you have to fownload the dssPlugin_bluedataPugin.zip in the root folder.